-The Service is now in a recovery planning phase and therefore recovery impact assessment was issued to key functions and stakeholders to identify the impacts, opportunities and risks that this business continuity (BC) event has shown us.
+The Service is now in a recovery planning phase and therefore a recovery impact assessment was issued to key functions and stakeholders to identify the impacts, opportunities and risks that this business continuity (BC) event has shown us.
 As the government continues to evaluate the changing environment and reviews the rules and regulations originally in place, the Service has to respond accordingly to ensure its approach to recovery remains measured, coordinated and safe.

 This business continuity event has provided the Service with the unique opportunity to review and ensure that all department and strategic plans pull in the same direction moving forward.

 Rather than return to 'business as usual', the Service will plan the recovery to ensure it learns from a variety of sources and adapts from the opportunities and lessons learnt.
-This reflection will review feed into strategic objectives to evaluate our learning.
-At time of signing off these financial statements, the recovery plan was in planning and evaluation stage and therefore further detail on the impact to the Authority's longer-term strategy will be available in due course.
+This reflection will feed into strategic objectives to evaluate our learning, particularly focussing on organisational resilience, hybrid working and review of the estate.
+At time of signing off these financial statements, the recovery and smarter working programme was being progressed and scoped.